Cleveland Clinic logo

 • Your body is making too much estrogen.

-• You’re getting too much estrogen in the medicine you’re taking.
+• You’re getting too much estrogen from the medicine you take.

-• Your body’s not breaking down estrogen and removing it from your body as it should.
+• Your body isn’t breaking down estrogen and removing it as it should.

 A variety of factors can contribute to high estrogen, including:

-• Medications: Hormone therapy to boost low estrogen levels may cause your levels to become too high at first.
-It may take some time to get the dosage right. (high-dose oral contraceptives/birth control pills)
+• Medications: Hormone therapy to boost low estrogen levels in menopause may cause your levels to become too high at first.
+It may take some time to get the dosage right.
+You may also be getting too much estrogen from a combination birth control pill.

-• Body fat: Fat tissue (adipose tissue) secretes estrogen.
-Having a high percentage of body fat can lead to high estrogen levels.
+• Overweight or obesity: Adipose tissue (body fat) makes estrogen.
+Having a high percentage of body fat can increase estrogen levels.

-• Alcohol: Drinking too much alcohol can increase your estrogen levels and reduce your body’s ability to break down (metabolize) estrogen.
+• Alcohol: Consuming excessive alcohol can reduce your body’s ability to break down (metabolize) estrogen.

-• Liver problems: Your liver breaks down estrogen and eliminates it from your body.
-If your liver’s not functioning correctly, too much estrogen can accumulate.
-Too few digestive enzymes, too much bad gut bacteria (dysbiosis), low magnesium levels and too little fiber in your diet can prevent your liver from removing excess estrogen.
+• Liver problems: Your liver breaks down estrogen and removes it from your body.
+If there’s an issue with your liver, too much of the hormone can build up.
+Too few digestive enzymes and too many unhealthy gut bacteria (dysbiosis) can contribute to this as well.

-• Synthetic xenoestrogens: Synthetic xenoestrogens are chemicals found in the environment that act like estrogen once they’re inside your body.
-They can increase your estrogen levels.
-Xenoestrogens include bisphenol A (BPA) and phthalates.
-Both of these chemicals are used in various plastics.
-Xenoestrogens can also be found in pesticides, household cleaning products and some soaps and shampoos.
+• Xenoestrogens: These are chemicals in the environment that act like estrogen once they’re inside your body.
+They’re a type of hormone-disrupting chemical.
+Xenoestrogens are in various plastics, pesticides, household cleaning products, and some soaps and shampoos.

 High estrogen levels are associated with a variety of conditions.
 Estrogen doesn’t necessarily cause these conditions.
-Instead, estrogen may worsen a condition or symptom you already have, including:
+But it may worsen a condition or symptom you already have, including:

 Diagnosis and Tests